openblockchains/awesome-diem/README.md

 Libra V1.0 - Anno June 2019

-The Official Libra Roadmap White Paper from Permissioned (Members-Only) to Permissionless (Public) Blockchain, [PDF Download (~50k, 5 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-governance.pdf)
+The Official (Historic) Libra Roadmap White Paper from Permissioned (Members-Only) to Permissionless (Public) Blockchain, [PDF Download (~50k, 5 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-governance.pdf)

 > We believe that for the Libra network to achieve its full potential, it needs to be permissionless.
 > As a result, one of the association's directives will be to work with the community to research and implement